 He preached to more people than anyone else in history, reaching hundreds of millions in person through his gospel crusades, on television and film, and later through the Internet.
-As we observe the life of Billy Graham on the 100th anniversary of his birth, we celebrate the impact he made on the church, and on the world.
+As we look back on the life of Billy Graham, we celebrate the impact he made on the church, and on the world.

 Born on November 7, 1918, in Charlotte, North Carolina, to parents William and Morrow Graham, he was the first of four children raised on the family’s dairy farm.
 At the age of 16, Graham attended a series of revival meetings run by evangelist Mordecai Ham.
 Though he was a well-behaved teen, Ham’s sermons on sin spoke to young Graham and he committed his life to the service of Christ.

 After high school, Graham attended the Florida Bible Institute, graduating with a bachelor’s degree in theology.
 While in Florida, Graham joined a Southern Baptist Convention church, where he was ordained in 1939.